DesignFrame/website-template/readme.md

 keep the files in this repository minimal.
 Only files that are _custom to this website_ or _configuration for this site_ should exist in this repository.

+This plugin automatically includes the [Underpin](https://github.com/alexstandiford/underpin) library as a WordPress Must-Use plugin.
+This makes it possible to use the [Underpin Plugin Boilerplate](https://github.com/alexstandiford/underpin-plugin-boilerplate) and
+[Underpin Theme Boilerplate](https://github.com/alexstandiford/underpin-theme-boilerplate) to create custom themes and plugins for this site.

-But don't fret!
-It is pretty easy to add a plugin or theme to your WordPress container.
-Follow these steps:
+To add a plugin to your site, follow these steps:

 1. Create a directory for your custom plugin inside this repository, and set up your plugin just like you normally would if it were to be built directly in WordPress' `wp-content/plugins` directory.